Spain Digital Nomad Visa Guide (2024)

 The EU Blue Card allows highly educated non-EEA professionals to work in Spain and other EU countries, and eventually get a permanent residence permit.

-However, to obtain the EU Blue Card for Spain, you must be a skilled paid employee and a tertiary educated expert in a field in which Spain lacks the experts
+However, to obtain the EU Blue Card for Spain, you must be a skilled paid employee (with 5+ years experience) or a tertiary educated expert (level 6 of European Qualifications Framework).

 • The visa application form,

-• Higher education certificate or at least 5 years of relevant working experience,
+• Higher education certificate or proof of at least 5 years of relevant working experience,

 • The work contract with the company that lasts for at least 1 year,